 Yes, you will never be required to pay more than a total of $21,250 for the education received through the undergraduate certificate program or $46,050 for one of our bachelor's degree programs.

 If I’m already employed in the field, can I qualify for the ISA?

-For applicants already employed in the field for more than a year, we will consider them for an ISA product that will allow them to use the ISA to pay for their tuition while in the program.
+If you have already been employed in the field for more than a year, we will consider you for an ISA product that will allow you to use the ISA to pay for your tuition while in a program.

 If I currently earn more than $40,000 per year, can I still qualify for the ISA?

 Regardless of employment status or salary, every undergraduate applicant who is a U.S. citizen or permanent resident can be considered for the ISA.

 Is there an additional cost for participating in the ISA?

 Students who participate in the ISA pay 15% more than the base tuition cost.

 What if I no longer need the ISA at some point in the program?